ntk148v/til/stackstorm/README.md

 StackStorm helps automate common operational patterns:

-- Facilitataed Troubleshooting.
-- Automated remediation.
-- Continuos Deployment.
+- **Facilitated Troubleshooting**: triggering on system failures captured by Nagios, Sensu, New Relic and other monitoring, running a series of diagnostic checks on physical nodes, OpenStack or Amazon instances, and application components, and posting results to a shared communication context, like Slack or JIRA..
+- **Automated remediation**: identifying and verifying hardware failure on OpenStack compute node, properly evacuating instances and emailing VM about potential downtime, but if anything goes wrong - freezing the workflow and calling PagerDuty to wake up a human..
+- **Continuos deployment**: build and test with Jenkins, provision a new AWS cluster, turn on some traffic with the load balancer, and roll-forth or roll-back based on NewRelic app performance data..

 ## 2. How it works?

+StackStorm is a service with modular architecture.
+It is comprised of loosely coupled microservice components that communicate over a message bus, and scales horizontally to deliver automation at scale.
+StackStorm has a full REST API, CLI client, and web UI for admins and users to operate it locally or remotely, as well as Python client bindings for developer convenience.

 ![stackstorm-architecture](https://docs.stackstorm.com/_images/architecture_diagram.jpg)

 StackStorm plugs into the environment via the extensible set of adapters containing sensors and actions.

-- Sensors: Python plugins for either inbound or outbound integration that receives or watches for events respectively.
+- **Sensors** are Python plugins for inbound integration that watch for events from external systems and fire a StackStorm trigger when an event happens.

-- Triggers: StackStorm representations of external events.
-- Actions: StackStorm outbound integrations.
+- **Triggers** are StackStorm representations of external events.
+There are generic triggers (e.g., timers, webhooks) and integration triggers (e.g., Sensu alert, JIRA issue updated).
+A new trigger type can be defined by writing a sensor plugin.

+- **Actions** are StackStorm outbound integrations.
+There are generic actions (SSH, HTTP request), integrations (OpenStack, Docker, Puppet), or custom actions.
+Actions are either Python plugins, or any scripts, consumed into StackStorm by adding a few lines of metadata.
+Actions can be invoked directly by user via CLI, API, or the web UI, or used and called as part of automations - rules and workflows.

-- Rules: map triggers to actions (or to workflows), applying matching criteria and mapping trigger payload to action inputs.
+- **Rules** map triggers to actions (or to workflows), applying matching criterias and map trigger payload data to action inputs.

-- Workflows: stich actions together into "uber-actions", defining the order, transition conditions, and passing the data.
+- **Workflows** stitch actions together into "uber-actions", defining the order, transition conditions, and passing context data from one action to the next.
+Most automations are multi-step (eg: more than one action).
+Workflows, just like "atomic" actions, are available in the action library, and can be invoked manually or triggered by rules.

-- Packs: the units of content deployment.
+- **Packs** are the units of content deployment.
+They simplify the management and sharing of StackStorm pluggable content by grouping integrations (triggers and actions) and automations (rules and workflows).
+A growing number of packs is available on the StackStorm Exchange.
+Users can create their own packs, share them on GitHub, or submit them to the StackStorm Exchange organization.

-- Audit trail: of action executions, manual or automated, is recorded and stored with full detilas of triggering context and execution results.
+- **Audit trail** is the historical list of action executions, manual or automated, and is recorded and stored with full details of triggering context and execution results.
+It is also captured in audit logs for integrating with external logging and analytical tools: LogStash, Splunk, statsd, or syslog.

 ## 3. Automation basics